gin66/FastAccelStepper/README.md

 ## ISSUES

 * Speed changes at very low speed with high acceleration values are not always performed
-* Queue is filled too much, which cause slow response to speed/acceleration changes
 * esp32: getCurrentPosition() does not take into account the current pulses, because the pulse counter is not read

 ## Not planned for now